patch-technology/patch-ruby/README.md

 # Retrieve a list of projects
 page = 1 # Pass in which page of projects you'd like Patch::Project.retrieve_projects(page: page)

+# Retrieve a all projects from the United States
+country = 'US' # Pass in the country code of the country you'd like to get Projects from Patch::Project.retrieve_projects(country: country)

+# Retrieve a all biomass projects
+type = 'biomass' # Pass in the type of Projects you'd like to get Patch::Project.retrieve_projects(type: type)
 ```

 ### Preferences